Impact of Community Structure on Cascades: Mean-Field Approximation

-A basic question at this point is whether one can rigorously justify \eqref{eq:LMF-mu}, particularly given the various independence and uniformity assumptions for the derivation.
-A few other questions also arise: i) Does a solution to \eqref{eq:LMF-mu} exist; ii) Are there multiple solutions to \eqref{eq:LMF-mu}?
-Numerically, we observed that there are many cases where \eqref{eq:LMF-mu} has multiple solutions; and iii) Which solution should one pick if there are multiple solutions?
-Note that for every $\boldsymbol{\mu} \in [0,1]^4$ and $j\in \{1,2\}$, we have
+A basic question at this point is whether one can rigorously justify \eqref{eq:meanfield_mu}, particularly given the various independence and uniformity assumptions for the derivation.
+A few other questions also arise: i) Does a solution to \eqref{eq:meanfield_mu} exist? ii) Are there multiple solutions to \eqref{eq:meanfield_mu}?
+Numerically, we observed that there are many cases where \eqref{eq:meanfield_mu} has multiple solutions; and iii) Which solution should one pick if there are multiple solutions?
+Note that for every $\bs{\mu} \in [0,1]^4$ and $j\in \{1,2\}$, we have

-so that the seeding distribution gets automatically accounted in any solution of \eqref{eq:LMF-mu}, and the final population of active nodes includes at least the seed nodes.
+so that the seeding distribution gets automatically accounted in any solution of \eqref{eq:meanfield_mu}, and the final population of active vertices includes at least the seed vertices.

-Before proceeding, we should again point out that equations of a similar form were heuristically postulated in the literature~\cite{galstyan2007cascading,gleeson2007seed,gleeson2008cascades,lopez2008diffusion,galstyan2009maximizing}.
-An important contribution of our paper is thus to rigorously prove the validity of \eqref{eq:LMF-mu}, and to identify the correct solution to choose.
-As discussed in \cite{lelarge2012diffusion} the existence of multiple solutions and a lack of ``monotonicity" makes it extremely challenging to use the techniques developed in \cite{aldous2004objective,aldous2007processes} to prove the needed results.
+Before proceeding, we should again point out that equations of a similar form were heuristically postulated in the literature~\cite{Galstyan2007,Gleeson2007,Gleeson2008,Lopez2008,Galstyan2009}.
+An important contribution of our work is thus to rigorously prove the validity of \eqref{eq:meanfield_mu}, and to identify the correct solution to choose.
+As discussed in \cite{Lelarge2012}, the existence of multiple solutions and a lack of ``monotonicity" makes it extremely challenging to use the techniques developed in \cite{Aldous2004,Aldous2007} to prove the needed results.

-\section{Markov process of adoption}
+\section{Markov Process of Adoption}

-We next prove the validity of the mean-field equations by constructing a Markov process that couples the evolution of the adoption process with the process of generating the random graph using the configuration model.
-We will then use techniques developed for the mean-field analysis~\cite{wormald1995differential,molloy1998size,wormald1999differential,amini2010bootstrap} of the resulting population density-dependent Markov processes to approximate the process by a system of ordinary differential equations (ODEs).
-We will then show that the resulting ODEs allow us to both track the evolution and identify the final adoption state (using an equilibrium analysis).
+As the first step to proving the validity of the mean-field equations, we construct a Markov process that couples the evolution of the adoption process with the process of generating the random graph using the configuration model.